iberlinson/SX-AO/RT_Monitoring_INSTALL.md

   * **RT-Monitoring-Clear-detection-stats-table**

 ## Notes
 * Please test this properly before implementing in a production environment.
-This is a sample workflow!